LekmaDev/LSBS-V46/README.md

 Brawl Stars V46 MOD!

-Client by @SpeigenGit
+# This is a fork from original BSDS by [Crazor](https://github.com/CrazorTheCat)

 Discord link : https://discord.gg/kcVzmSTP58